tomasc/simple_form_attachments/README.md

 end
 ```

 Relations between the parent and Attachment are referenced, not embedded.
-The gem uses `belongs_to` for 1-1 relations and `has_and_belongs_to_many` for 1-n relations.
+The gem uses `belongs_to` for 1–1 relations and `has_and_belongs_to_many` for 1–n relations.
 This is to ensure that relations work with embedded parents, since the relations need to be stored on the owner's side.

 You could use for example the `before_save` callback to embed the attachments yourself.

 #### Callbacks

-Since the attachments can be added/removed at will before the form of the owner is submitted, we need to indicate which ones have been in the end submitted with the form so that we can – immediately or later – delete the temporary ones.
+Since attachments can be added/removed dynamically in the form, we need to indicate which ones are actually submitted in the end, so that we can – immediately or later – delete the temporary ones.

-For that each relation defines a method named after the relation name, which can be called for example via callback:
+For that each relation defines a method named after the relation name, which can be called for example via a callback:

 ```ruby
 after_save :mark_attachment_pdf_permanent
 after_save :mark_attachment_images_permanent
 ```

-These methods set (atomically) the attachment's `:temporary` attribute to `false`.
+These methods (atomically) set the attachment's `:temporary` attribute to `false`.

-The `mark_all_attachments_permanent` method that loops through all attachment relations, triggering individual abovementioned methods, is also available.
-The two `after_save` callbacks above can be replaced with:
+Alternatively the `mark_all_attachments_permanent` method can be used to loop through all attachment relations, triggering individual abovementioned methods.
+This means the two `after_save` callbacks above can be replaced with:

 ```ruby
 after_save :mark_all_attachments_permanent